-Students need to provide UNE Health Center, Medatrax, and the MSNA program a copy of your immunizations (i.e. PPD) to include updates.
+Students need to provide UNE Health Center, Medatrax AND the MSNA program a copy of your immunizations (i.e. PPD) to include updates.
 All documentation must also be submitted to Castlebranch (formerly Certified Background).
 All students must adhere to UNE's immunization requirements.
 If a student refuses to acquire the required immunizations, they may be dismissed from the Program and University.
-Please fax, mail or email your immunization results to the anesthesia office and confirm receipt.
+Please fax, mail or email your immunization records and required testing (i.e. PPD, Covid-19, etc.) results to the anesthesia office and confirm receipt.
 It is the student's responsibility to maintain an up-to-date immunization record.
 If the immunizations become outdated, the student will be removed from the classroom and/or clinical setting until current updates are received.
 Any time that is missed will need to be made up at future arranged dates at the Program Director's discretion.
 Individual clinical sites may require additional testing.